My Account

 You can do more than “agree to disagree.”
 Learn how to communicate with shared humanity and boundaries in mind.

 At the best of times, debates around the kitchen table can be uncomfortable.
-In 2020, when political tensions feel to be at an all-time high, many want to avoid the difficult subjects altogether or cut ties after heated interactions about hot topics (online or otherwise).
+At election time, when political tensions feel to be at an all-time high, many want to avoid the difficult subjects altogether or cut ties after heated interactions about hot topics (online or otherwise).
 Can people communicate about these important and timely issues in more mindful, healthy ways?
 Is there a way to discuss polarizing topics in a less-than-polarizing manner?

 Mindful communication, whether about politics or anything else, is not about having no opinion or never feeling uncomfortable.
 Discomfort is often a part of the process, and yet at the same time, mindful communication does not require that we engage in any and all discussions.